awsdocs/amazon-opensearch-service-developer-guide/doc_source/cognito-auth.md

 **Important**
 If you configured [fine\-grained access control](fgac.md) and use an "open" or IP\-based access policy, you can skip this step\.

-You can include these permissions in an [identity\-based](ac.md#ac-types-identity) policy, but unless you want authenticated users to have access to all OpenSearch Service domains, a [resource\-based](ac.md#ac-types-resource) policy attached to a single domain is the better approach:
+You can include these permissions in an [identity\-based](ac.md#ac-types-identity) policy, but unless you want authenticated users to have access to all OpenSearch Service domains, a [resource\-based](ac.md#ac-types-resource) policy attached to a single domain is the better approach\.

+For the `Principal`, specify the ARN of the Cognito authenticated role that you configured with the guidelines in [About the identity pool](#cognito-auth-prereq-ip)\.

 ```
 {